Personalizing Interfaces to Humans with User-Friendly Priors: Simulations

 \p{Interface Algorithms} We compare the following methods for adapting interface signals: \begin{itemize} \item \textbf{Bayes}: The interface generates signals according to $x = \bm{A} ^T$, where $\bm{A}$ is a matrix found using \textit{Bayesian Optimization} \cite{reddy2022first, bayes}.
 The interface adjusts $\bm{A}$ to maximize the total observed reward. \item \textbf{Prop}: The interface generates signals \textit{only} according to the \textit{Proportionality} prior from Section \ref{sec:m3} \item \textbf{Conv}: The interface generates signals \textit{only} according to the \textit{Convexity} prior from Section \ref{sec:m3} \item \textbf{LIMIT}: The interface generates signals to maximize the correlation between human and robot using an existing end-to-end approach~\cite{christie2023limit}. \item \textbf{Ours-P}: The interface generates signals according to our proposed approach with the \textit{Proportionality} prior. \item \textbf{Ours-C}: The interface generates signals according to our proposed approach with the \textit{Convexity} prior. \end{itemize} Note that --- unlike the other methods --- \textbf{Bayes} has access to the human's reward function and uses it to optimize the robot's interface.
 This gives \textbf{Bayes} more domain knowledge than the alternative approaches.

 \p{Simulated Human} We pair each algorithm with a simulated agent.
 These simulated agents are multi-layer perceptrons consistent with \eq{human-policy}: $\mathcal{M}: \mathcal{X} \times \mathcal{S} \mapsto \mathcal{A}$.
-Hence the simulated agents learns an mapping from the interface's signals $x$ and system state $s$ to human actions $a$.
 To enforce human-like biases in signal interpretation, we pretrain the human with corresponding interface structures (\textbf{Bayes}, \textit{Convexity}, etc.).
-This process is separate from the testing regime; simulated humans are not tested with the interfaces that they were pretrained with.
+This is separate from the testing regime; simulated humans are not tested with pretrained interfaces.

 \p{Treasure} In this environment the simulated human is navigating a continuous space in $\mathbb{R}^n$, and is attempting to reach the treasure at $s = \theta$ within $10$ timesteps.
 The human state $s$ and treasure location $\theta$ are randomly sampled from $U([-10, 10]^{n})$ at the start of each interaction.
 The human cannot observe $\theta$ and must rely on the $n$-dimensional interface signals to infer the hidden location and choose goal-directed actions.
-We test the interface algorithms in environments ranging from two to eight dimensions.
-The left side of Figure \ref{fig:sims} shows the performance of each algorithm in a 3D environment ($n=3$).
-We measure performance as the error between $\theta$ and the final human state at the end of an interaction.
-The results indicate that our proposed approach with \textit{Convexity} prior (\textbf{Ours-C}) better communicates the hidden goal location than the alternatives ($p < 0.001$).
+We test the interface algorithms in environments ranging from two to eight dimensions (shown with $n=3$ in the left side of Figure~\ref{fig:sims}).
+We measure performance as $\|s^T - \theta\|^2$.
+The results indicate that \textbf{Ours-C} better communicates the hidden goal location than the alternatives ($p < 0.001$).

 \p{Highway} In this environment the simulated human is driving along a two-lane one-way highway.
 In front of the human is an autonomous vehicle that the human must avoid.
 The autonomous vehicle's policy is parameterized by $\theta$ and chosen from several discrete policies: